Set Up Google Authenticator for Shell Access

 At some point in the future, all users will be required to use this additional feature.

 If you are using this additional feature, connecting to shell will require your TU username/password and the verification code that appears on your smartphone and changes every 30 seconds.
 This code is the result of a calculation whose input is the time/date and a one-time secret key.
 The smartphone need not be on-line to use this feature.
-This verification code can be avoided by setting up public/private keys (see Setting Up a Trusted Computer).

 The setup involves two steps: (1) generating the secret key on shell and (2) copying it to your device.